Hutchesons Aloysians: Merger

 On 12 February 2002, officials from Glasgow Southern and Hutchesons Aloysians met again to discuss a merger.
-At the time both played in the same league, although Hutchesons Aloysians were at the top of table about to secure promotion.
+At the time both played in the same league, although Hutchesons Aloysians were at the top of the table about to secure promotion.
 A potential higher league position in a higher division on offer was an incentive for Glasgow Southern to agree to the merger.

 It was recognised that Glasgow Southern's facilities at Braidholm were far greater than those of Hutchesons Aloysians.
 That was an incentive for Hutchesons Aloysians to agree to the merger.

 A further incentive to both teams was the success of the Glasgow Hawks merger.
-It was hoped that by merging two relatively strong Glasgow teams that they could emulate the success of the Hawks and then begin to challenge the Anniesland side.
+It was hoped that by merging two relatively strong Glasgow teams they could emulate the success of the Hawks and then begin to challenge the Anniesland side.

 The merger went ahead and the two teams merged to form Glasgow Hutchesons Aloysians (GHA) for the start of the 2002–03 season.

 GHA now has one of the largest catchment areas in Scotland, with a virtual monopoly on the south side of Glasgow plus several rugby-playing schools across the city feeding into their ranks.